sebastiantoh/tp/docs/DeveloperGuide.md

     * Will need to implement some kind of placeholder text for `Meeting`s without a message when displaying meetings in the user interface.
     * Will have to be more careful in implementation of meeting commands to allow for an optional field.

+Alternative 1 is chosen as we found that the importance of enforcing data cleanliness far outweights the associated cost that is required to implement this enforcement.

 ##### Aspect: What fields should be stored to represent a `Meeting`

 * **Alternative 1 (current choice):** Store just the start date of a meeting, along with its duration.